RobKohr/request-recorder/README.md

 - [ ] limit how many writes per channel
 - [ ] delete old writes
 - [ ] Some simple payment system to get more write access

+In the current state, this is best run on a small server with no other services on it that would not be tragic to overrun as there are no controls.